 Fathers tickle more, they wrestle, and they throw their children in the air (while mother says, “Not so high!”).
 Fathers chase their children, sometimes as playful, scary “monsters”.

 Fathering expert John Snarey explains that children who roughhouse with their fathers learn that biting, kicking and other forms of physical violence are not acceptable.
 They learn self-control by being told when “enough is enough” and when to settle down.
 Girls and boys both learn a healthy balance between timidity and aggression.

 Go to any playground and listen to the parents.
 Who is encouraging children to swing or climb just a little higher, ride their bike just a little faster, throw just a little harder?
 Who is encouraging children to be careful?
 Mums protect and dads encourage children to push the limits.

-Either of these parenting styles by themselves can be unhealthy.
+Either of these parenting styles by themselves, if pushed to the extreme, can be unhealthy.
 One can tend toward encouraging risk without consideration of consequences.
 The other tends to avoid risk, which can fail to build independence and confidence.
 Together, they help children remain safe while expanding their experiences and increasing their confidence.

 Fathers communicate differently.

 A major study showed that when speaking to children, mothers and fathers are different.
 Mothers will simplify their words and speak on the child’s level.
 Men are not as inclined to modify their language for the child.
 The mother’s way facilitates immediate communication; the father’s way challenges the child to expand her vocabulary and linguistic skills — an important building block of academic success.